Every year marks some kind of change, and the Super Bowl is no exception.

 Next year, the NFL will no longer use Roman numerals to designate which number it is in the series, and will instead switch to Hindu-Aramaic numerals.
 So instead of Super Bowl L, those of us who watch the game will be tuning into Super Bowl 50.

-But it is not next year yet, and in preparing for this year’s Super Bowl XLIX, I did my best to finish a blanket that was intended to be a Christmas gift.
+But it is not next year yet, and in preparing for this year’s game, I did my best to finish a blanket that was intended to be a Christmas gift.

 The first order of business was to weave in and trim the ends of the twenty-eight remaining small squares and then join them into seven two-by-two arrays that serve as the centers of the larger squares.